-A graduate of Princeton University, she received her medical degree from Duke University’s School of Medicine, a Master’s in Public Health from the the University of North Carolina at Chapel Hill Gillings School of Global Public Health and trained in psychiatry at Duke University Hospital.
+A graduate of Princeton University, she received her medical degree from Duke University’s School of Medicine, a Master’s in Public Health from the University of North Carolina Gillings School of Global Public Health, and trained in Psychiatry at Duke University Hospital.

 "North Carolina’s Medicaid Transformation: Challenges and Opportunities"

 Duke University School of Medicine, Department of Psychiatry and Behavioral Sciences Grand Rounds

 November 7, 2019, Duke University School of Medicine